 We typically enter into contractual agency relationships with health insurance carriers that are non-exclusive and terminable on short notice by either party for any reason.
 In many cases, health insurance carriers also may amend the terms of our agreements unilaterally on short notice.
 Carriers may be unwilling to allow us to sell their existing or new health insurance plans, or desire to amend our agreements with them, for a variety of reasons, including for competitive or regulatory reasons, or because they do not want to be associated with our brand.
 In addition, many aspects of health care reform implemented in 2014 caused, and may in the future cause, carriers to modify their relationship with us given the substantial changes in the industry in which we operate.
 For instance, in addition to the medical loss ratio requirements, health care reform contains taxes and assessments on health insurance carriers that may make their businesses less profitable.
 In the future, and as a result of health care reform or for other reasons, an increasing number of health insurance carriers may decide to reduce our commissions, rely on their own internal distribution channels, including traditional in-house agents and carrier websites, to sell their own plans and, in turn, could limit or prohibit us from selling their plans on our ecommerce platform.
 Carriers may choose to exclude us from their most profitable or popular plans or may determine not to distribute insurance plans in the individual and family and small business markets in certain geographies or altogether.
-We also depend upon health insurance carriers to allow us to sell qualified health plans and to pay us commissions in connection with the sale of these plans, we could lose a substantial number of existing and potential members and commission revenue we receive as a result of the sale of individual and family health insurance products, which would materially harm our business, operating results and financial condition.
+We also depend upon health insurance carriers to allow us to sell qualified health plans and to pay us commissions in connection with their sale.
+In the event we are not successful in gaining the ability to sell individual and family qualified health insurance plans, or if health insurance carriers pay us no commissions or reduced commissions in connection with the sale of these plans, we could lose a substantial number of existing and potential members and commission revenue we receive as a result of the sale of individual and family health insurance products, which would materially harm our business, operating results and financial condition.
 The termination or amendment of our relationship with a carrier could reduce the variety of health insurance plans we offer, which could harm our business, operating results and financial condition.
 It also could adversely impact, or cause the termination of, commissions for past and future sales, which would materially harm our business, operating results and financial condition.
 Our business could also be harmed if in the future we fail to develop new carrier relationships and are unable to offer consumers a variety of health insurance plans in each jurisdiction.